 Three branch model scenarios with arbitrary but reasonable Dirichlet displacement boundary conditions are computed (Fig. 5.1-2a).
-At defined locations within the best-fit root model which also lie within the branch models extent the modelled stress state is collected (Fig. 5.1-2b).
-These synthetic stress data records need to be chosen with care (Ziegler et al, 2016).
-It is important to (1) only choose calibration points which are nodes in the model that provides the reference calibration points.
+At defined locations within the best-fit root model which also lie within the branch model's extent, the modelled stress state is collected (Fig. 5.1-2b).
+These synthetic stress data records need to be chosen with care (Ziegler et al., 2016).
+Certain rules (Fig. 5.1-3) apply for the choosing of suitable calibration points:

+1) Preferably, the calibration points are located at nodes of the model that provides the reference calibration points (root model).
 Otherwise the interpolation of the visualization software from nodes into the volume may result in erroneous deviations.

-(2) The points used for calibration should be located at the border of the branch model.
+- 2) The points used for calibration should be located at the border of the branch model.
 Otherwise the stress field from the larger and less detailed root model is imposed everywhere in the branch model.
-Thereby no stress variations due to features that are only present in the branch model would be allowed (Fig. 5.1-3).
-Suitable calibration points that adhere to these two rules are provided via subroutine nodes2calibrationpoints.m (for details see the corresponding section on the function).
-In addition, a third restriction concerns the material properties.
-Due to the modelling approach that uses displacement Dirichlet boundary conditions it is imperative that the synthetic data records locations in both models are in volumes characterized by the same material properties.
-The adherence of this rule needs to be enforced by the user, e.g. by using the root model geometry and rock materials at the boundaries of the branch model where synthetic data records are collected.
+Thereby no stress variations due to features that are only present in the branch model would be allowed (Fig. 5.1-3). - 3) Because the modelling approach uses displacement Dirichlet boundary conditions, the synthetic data records locations in both models have to be in volumes characterized by the same material properties (Fig. 5.1-3; Morawietz et al., 2023).
+Otherwise, major errors may occur.

+Suitable calibration points that adhere to the first two rules are provided via subroutine nodes2calibrationpoints.m (for details see the corresponding section on the function).
+In addition, the third rule is enforced via a comparison of the material ID in the root model vs. the branch model.
+This requires creation and execution of a Tecplot macro that reads out the material ID in the root and branch model.

-Fig. 5.1-2 Workflow of the FAST Calibration multistage branch calibration
+Fig. 5.1-2 Rules for multistage calibration points.